alekseygenerozov/hydro/README.md

 1. *Galaxy.*

 	The stellar density is assumed to be zero.
 Therefore 	the the stars do not contribute to to the 	gravitational potential.
 However by default there is a contribution from the stellar velocity dispersion: this is given by

 	Thus the only gravity is from the central black hole, whose mass is stored in the dictionary params 	(under params['M'])

 2. *NukerGalaxy.*

 	 This assumes that stellar light profile follows a 	Nuker Law (Faber et al. 1997).
 User shold pass the 	name of a galaxy.
 Along with the name the user may 	also pass a dictionary of nuker galaxies (using the 	keyword gdata).
 Each entry in this dictionary should 	itself be a dictionary of Nuker parameters.

-	 If no dictionary one is constructed from the file 	wm (this is table 1 Wang & Merritt 2004).
+	 If no dictionary is passed to gdata one is constructed from the file wm (this is table 1 Wang & Merritt 2004).

 	The mass enclosed from the stars contributes to the 	gravitational potential.